meabhishek06/docker-compose-nginx/README.md

 # docker-compose-nginx
-This is a static HTML and CSS webpage hosted on nginx using docker-compose Steps to run this just clone this repository change the working directory to the directory repository clonned
+This is a static HTML and CSS webpage hosted on nginx using docker-compose.
+Steps to run this
+just clone this repository
+change the working directory to the directory repository clonned